System-specific parameter optimization for non-polarizable and polarizable force fields: Results and discussion

 \subsection{Validation with molecular dynamics simulations}

-Zinc fingers \cite{Miller1985Repetitive} are extremely common DNA binding motifs found in eukaryotes which coordinate one or more zinc ions \cite{Wolfe2000DNA}.
-Multiple fingers can combine together to carry out many complex functions, such as regulating DNA/RNA transcription, \cite{Miller1985Repetitive,Wolfe2000DNA} protein folding and assembly, lipid binding, Zinc sensing, \cite{laity2001zinc} and even protein recognition. \cite{Gamsjaeger2007Sticky}

-The 1ZNF PDB structure \cite{lee1989three} is one of the first Zinc finger structures to be resolved experimentally.
-It is also the simplest, containing only 25 amino acids and one \ch{Cys2His2} Zinc binding domain where the Zinc ion is in a stable coordination geometry consisting of cysteine sulfurs and histidine nitrogens in the first coordination shell (see Figure \ref{fig:1znf}).
+The 1ZNF PDB structure \cite{lee1989three} is one of the first Zinc-finger structures to be resolved experimentally.
+It is also the simplest, containing only 25 amino acids and one \ch{Cys2His2} Zn$^{2+}$ binding domain where the Zinc ion is in a stable coordination geometry consisting of cysteine sulfurs and histidine nitrogens in the first coordination shell (see Figure \ref{fig:MD-rmsd}).
 Due to its compact size, the 1ZNF structure provides an ideal case study for an MD validation of a FFAFFURR parameterization workflow.
-One potential application of FFAFFURR to this system is to optimize selected parameters for the interaction center (Figure \ref{fig:1znf} (b)), since that is the region of most complexity.
+One potential application of FFAFFURR to this system is to optimize selected parameters for the interaction center (Figure \ref{fig:MD-rmsd} bottom-left), since that is the region of most complexity.

 In this paper, we used an approach similar to Li \emph{et al.}, \cite{li2016mcpb} giving the residues in the interaction center unique residue names to distinguish them from similar residues in the rest of the protein.
-This allows us to target only atom-types within the binding domain for parameterization, without affecting the parameters of similar atom-types away from the binding site.
+This allows us to target only atom types within the binding domain for parameterization, without affecting the parameters of similar atom types away from the binding site.

 Four parameter sets were tested with MD in this study, as described in Table \ref{tbl:parameter_sets}.
-For the unparameterized OPLS-AA force-field, we observed unbinding of the two histidine residues from the Zn$^{2+}$ interaction center after 40 ns of simulation, as shown in Figure \ref{structure-MD}.
-To try and prevent this, we parameterized pair-wise LJ parameters between atoms in HisD and Zn$^{2+}$.
+For the unparameterized OPLS-AA force-field, we observed unbinding of the two histidine residues from the Zn$^{2+}$ interaction center, as shown in Figure \ref{structure-MD}, almost immediately after the start of the simulation.
+To try and prevent this, we optimized pair-wise LJ parameters between atoms in HisD and Zn$^{2+}$.
 The parameters that are optimized are listed in Table \ref{tbl:opt_LJ_params_full}.
-The LJ parameters between atoms in Cys and Zn$^{2+}$ are keep untouched since we haven't seen strange behaviors between Cys and Zn$^{2+}$.
-The parameterized LJ parameters were used in opt-OPLS-AA and opt-CTPOL sets.
-In the CTPOL and opt-CTPOL models, charge transfer was introduced for S/N/O atoms in the binding site, and polarization effects between non-hydrogen atoms and Zn$^{2+}$ were added.
+The LJ parameters between atoms in Cys and Zn$^{2+}$ are kept untouched since we haven't seen strange behaviors between Cys and Zn$^{2+}$.
+The optimized LJ parameters were used in opt-OPLS-AA and opt-CTPOL sets.
+In the CTPOL and opt-CTPOL models, charge transfer was introduced for S/N/O/Zn atoms in the binding site, and polarization effects between non-hydrogen atoms and Zn$^{2+}$ were added.
+Oxygen is included as some of the structures in the ab-initio dataset have Zn$^{2+}$ interacting with a peptide oxygen atom.